Where to stay in Kyoto – Traditional Japanese Homes (Higashiyama District)

 If you go the normal route, you may choose a hotel close to Kyoto Station as it is convenient.
 Or perhaps you’ll stay in a boutique art hotel as it is currently on trend.
 But we’ve got another suggestion that is guaranteed to make your Kyoto holiday a once-in-a-lifetime experience.

-What is a machiya?
+What is a Machiya?

 Machiya are traditional Japanese wooden townhouses that once served as both a place of residence and business.
 In the past, the area closest to the entrance (known as misenoma) was reserved for conducting business, whilst the rest of the machiya was divided into rooms where the family lived.

-Where to stay in Kyoto with family and friends
+Where to Stay in Kyoto with Family and Friends

 Kyoto is known to be a compact city.
 Our streets are built in a grid-like fashion, so it is easy to navigate the city.
 Even so, deciding on what area to stay in during your holiday may become confusing.
 Should you stay near the main Kyoto Station?
 Or in downtown Kyoto, right in the center of the city?
 Both areas are great places to stay in.
 However, in this article, we’re going to suggest the Higashiyama District (east side of Kyoto City).